Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ## <a id="Calling_CNV_R"></a> CONICSmat - Identifying CNVs from scRNA-seq using a count table

 CONICSmat is an R package that can be used to identify CNVs in single cell RNA-seq data without the need of an explicit normal control dataset.
 Also, genomic coordinates of CNVs are optional.
 The user can provide the data as a gene X cells count table.
+Probablilities for the presence/absence for a CNV in a cell are assigned via a Gaussian Mixture Model.
+For a tutorial on how to use CONICSmat with a Smart-Seq2 dataset can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).

 ![overview](images/conics_overview.jpg?raw=true "overview" )

-A tutorial how to use CONICSmat with a Smart-Seq2 dataset can be found [on the CONICSmat Wiki page [CLICK here]](https://github.com/diazlab/CONICS/wiki/Tutorial---CONICSmat;---Dataset:-SmartSeq2-scRNA-seq-of-Oligodendroglioma).
+<i> Visualizations generated with CONICSmat. </i>

 <br>
 <br>